OsBlaineOra/db-devops-tools/utPLSQL/README.md

 ```

 1. Git add/commit/push
-1. Check results, all 4 tests should now pass.
+1. Check results, all 4 tests should pass.
 1. Check coverage
    The coverage should now be at 100%.